zarikvirani45/stock-tracker/README.md

 A fast, minimal stock dashboard that fetches **live prices and historical data** (1D–5Y+) from Yahoo Finance, renders interactive charts with **Chart.js**, and logs market snapshots to **MySQL/DuckDB** for analysis.
-Built for clarity and reproducibility—ideal for coursework and portfolio demos.
+Built for clarity and reproducibility

 ---